NCBI-Codeathons/MASCARA/README.md

 ### Future Directions

+In a near future update, we will be adding increased information to the network visualization, including hover over information for the genes and motif/tissue specificity information for the transcription factors.

-In the future we hope to integrate a pseudotime analysis as a method to understand how regulatory networks change at different time points during cell type differentiation and or disease progression.
+Longer term goals include to integrate a pseudotime analysis as a method to understand how regulatory networks change at different time points during cell type differentiation and or disease progression.
 Incorporating a trajectory inference may help to better characterize the evolution and divergences between cell clusters.